Xilinx/xoclv2/doc/design.rst

 xrt-lib.ko
 ----------

-Repository of all IP drivers and pure software modules that can potentially be shared between xmgmt and xuser.
+Repository of all IP subsystem drivers and pure software modules that can potentially be shared between xmgmt and xuser.
 All these drivers are Linux *platform driver* that are instantiated by xmgmt (or xuser in future) based on meta data associated with hardware.